BarbWire-1/curved-text/doco/how-the-factory-works.md

 If you're interested in creating your own widgets that use the same approach, see [how to make a widget](how-to-widget.md).

+Types and Instances
+-

+Before we start, it might be helpful to clarify some terminology:

+* **Type.** A widget *type* describes the shared characteristics of a *set* of widgets.
+For example, `curved-text` is a widget *type*.

+* **Instance.** A widget *instance* is a single widget of a particular type.
+For example, your clockface might have one curved-text widget that says 'Steps:', and a second curved-text widget that displays the current value of `today.adjusted.steps`.

 app/index.js Imports
 -